-The HubBox Tag is a flexible JavaScript-based solution for adding HubBox's pickup point selection functionality directly into your website's checkout frontend.
-It's designed to be relatively easy to implement, especially on platforms where deep backend modifications are difficult or restricted.
+The HubBox Tag is a JavaScript-based solution for adding HubBox pickup point selection directly into your website's checkout frontend.
+It is designed as a light-weight and low-code integration for platforms where deep backend modifications are difficult or restricted.

-A snippet of JavaScript (the "Tag") is added to your checkout page(s).
-This script contains a configuration object and typically loads a main HubBox "payload" script from our CDN.
+A JavaScript snippet (the "Tag") is added to your checkout page.
+This script defines a configuration object and loads the main HubBox payload from the HubBox CDN.
 Together, they:

-1. Initialization Snippet: This is the main piece of code you add to your site.
-It usually defines a global window.HUBBOX object.
+1. Initialization SnippetThe main piece of code you add to your site.
+It defines a global window.HUBBOX object that the payload script reads on load.

-2. config Object: Nested within window.HUBBOX.payload, this JSON object contains all the settings, selectors, and customizations that control the Tag's behaviour and appearance on your specific site.
+Nested within window.HUBBOX.payload, this JSON object contains all the settings, selectors, and customisations that control the Tag's behaviour on your specific site.
 This is the primary object you or the HubBox team will modify.

-3. Payload Script: The initialization snippet often dynamically loads the core HubBox Tag functionality (the "payload") from a HubBox CDN URL (e.g., https://cdn.hub-box.com/tag-payload/x.y.z/tag-payload.iife.js).
-This payload reads the config object you defined and executes the necessary actions.
+The initialization snippet dynamically loads the core HubBox Tag functionality from a HubBox CDN URL (e.g., cdn.hub-box.com/tag-payload/x.y.z/tag-payload.iife.js).
+This payload reads the config object and executes the necessary actions.

-4. CSS Styles (Optional but Recommended): Custom CSS rules, often injected alongside the main script or defined within it, are used to style the HubBox UI elements to match your brand.
+Custom CSS rules, injected alongside the main script or defined within it, are used to style the HubBox UI elements to match your brand.

 window.HUBBOX = {